PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 - `fitimage_emit_section_dtb()`.
 Helper function to write the device tree binary section in the FIT image `fit-image.its` file.
 - `fitimage_emit_section_kernel()`.
 Helper function to write the kernel section in the FIT image `fit-image.its` file.
 - `fitimage_emit_section_maint()`.
 Helper function to write the main section in the FIT image `fit-image.its` file.
 - `fitimage_assemble()`.
-Orchestrates the n-step procedure for writing the `fit-image.its` file by, depending on configuration, invoking the appropriate `fitimage_emit_section_xxx()` helper functions, creating the FIT image, and then signing the image.
+Orchestrates the n-step procedure for writing the `fit-image.its` file by, depending on configuration, invoking the appropriate `fitimage_emit_section_xxx()` helper functions, creating the FIT image and then signing the image.
 - `do_assemble_fitimage()`.
 The class promotes this function to be a task entry point for the build process to create a FIT image, without `initramfs`.
 - `do_assemble_fitimage_initramfs()`.
 The class promotes this function to be a task entry point for the build process to create a FIT image, including `initramfs`.